htluu-ucsd/cse15l-lab-reports/LabReport5.md

 ---
 ## Part 1
-1. Hi, I'm trying to test and correct this implementation of the `crissCross()` method in `ListExamples.java` which takes 2 arraylists then merges them into a new arraylist such that the elements in the first arraylist are in even indices while the elements in the second arraylist are in the odd indices but in reverse order.
+1. Hi, I'm trying to test and correct this implementation of the `crissCross()` method in `ListExamples.java` which takes 2 arraylists then merges them into a new arraylist such that the elements added are alternating, starting with the first index of the first arraylist, then the last index of the second array.
+Then second element of the first, then second last element of the second.
+If there are no more elements in one of the arraylists, add the rest of elements to the end.
 ![Image](Screenshot 2023-12-03 163155.png)

 2. Have you tried testing `merge()` on 2 arrays in all possible scenarios?
 Where array 1 is longer than 2, where array 2 is longer than 1, and where they're both equal.
 It may also be advantageous to have multiple `System.out.println()` statements that print the element.